gofr-dev/gofr/docs/quick-start/observability/page.md

 the intricate interactions between components.

-To know more about Tracing click [here](https://opentelemetry.io/docs/concepts/signals/#traces).
+To know more about Tracing click {% new-tab-link title="here" href="https://opentelemetry.io/docs/concepts/signals/#traces" /%}.

 ### Automated Tracing in GoFr
 GoFr makes it easy to use tracing by automatically adding traces to all requests and responses.
+GoFr uses
-GoFr uses [OpenTelemetry](https://opentelemetry.io/docs/concepts/what-is-opentelemetry/), a popular tracing framework, to automatically add traces to all requests and responses.
+{% new-tab-link title="OpenTelemetry" href="https://opentelemetry.io/docs/concepts/what-is-opentelemetry/" /%} , a popular tracing framework, to
+automatically add traces to all requests and responses.

 **Automatic Correlation ID Propagation:**

-When a request enters your GoFr application, GoFr automatically generates a correlation ID X-Correlation-ID and adds it to the request headers.
+When a request enters your GoFr application, GoFr automatically generates a correlation ID X-Correlation-ID and adds it to the response headers.
 This correlation ID is then propagated to all downstream requests.
 This means that you can track a request as it travels through your distributed system by simply looking at the correlation ID in the request headers.